 The Board is also governed by the terms of the Funding Agreements that are in place, the Academies Financial Handbook and the Treasury publication “Guidance on Codes of Practice for Board Members of Public Bodies”

-The Board of Directors meet a minimum of three times a year.
+The Board of Directors will meet a minimum of three times a year.

 No business can be conducted at any meeting unless a quorum is present.
-Any decision is by a majority of the votes and each director is entitled to one vote.
+The quorum at any meeting is the higher of any three directors or a third of the total number of directors present at that meeting and entitled to vote.
+There is a higher quorum of two-thirds for decisions for the removal of a director or the Chair of the Board.
+Any decision will be by a majority of the votes and each director is entitled to one vote.

-In consultation with the Chair, the Strategic Director and Headteachers, the Clerk draws up a schedule of proposed meeting dates for the Board and sub committees.
+In consultation with the Chair, the Strategic Director for School Improvement and headteachers, the Clerk will draw up a schedule of proposed meeting dates for the Board and sub committees.
+This should be submitted, for approval, to the full Board of Directors at their meeting in July for the following academic year.

-The Board meeting in September elects the Chair and Vice Chair, and agrees membership of Committees.
+The Board meeting in September will elect the Chair and Vice Chair, and agree membership of Committees.

 Responsibilities of the Board of Directors